mlemacio/miniDatabase/README.md

 - General code organization (Ease of use, extensibility...)
 - Leverage of the STL (All of the sorting is based on letting std::sort do all the work)
 - Brevity / Cleanliness / Simplicity (This could very easy balloon up into something a lot more complicated)
+- In the example provided in main, different types of containers can be passed in and all have the same result

+Note: Some things were done because "they could be done" and to show off a little.
+This code is not necessarily the simplest and most beginniner friendly code possible